wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/navigate-viva-goals.md

 ### Bookmarks

-Select the **Bookmark** tab in the **Navigation Sidebar** to easily find Objective Explorer Views, Teams, and Individuals that you have previously bookmarked
+Select the **Bookmark** tab in the **Navigation Sidebar** to easily find Objective Explorer Views, Teams, and Individuals that you've previously bookmarked

 ### Explorer